torquefi/torque_docs/docs/overview/03_borrow.md

 ## Summary

 Boost paired with Borrow enables a powerful saving experience.
-When `borrow` is called, a loan is created by routing collateral to Compound, and using that USDC to mint TUSD which is ultimately delivered to end users.
+When `borrow` is called, a loan is created by routing WBTC or WETH collateral to Compound, and using that USDC to mint TUSD which is delivered to end users.
 On the opposite side, when `repay` is called, the position is unwound.
-Users may initially deposit wrapped BTC or ETH and earn claimable TORQ rewards on top.

 ![Torque Boost](/gitbook/assets/borrow-system.png)